-4.1.3 Definition of land degradation
+4.2.3 Definition of land degradation

-To clarify the scope of this chapter, it is important to start by defining land itself.
-The Special Report on Climate Change and Land (SRCCL) defines land as 'the terrestrial portion of the biosphere that comprises the natural resources (soil, near surface air, vegetation and other biota, and water), the ecological processes, topography, and human settlements and infrastructure that operate within that system' (Henry et al. 2018, adapted from FAO 2007; UNCCD 1994).

-Land degradation is defined in many different ways within the literature, with differing emphases on biodiversity, ecosystem functions and ecosystem services (e.g., Montanarella et al. 2018).
-In this report, land degradation is defined as a negative trend in land condition, caused by direct or indirect human-induced processes including anthropogenic climate change, expressed as long-term reduction or loss of at least one of the following: biological productivity, ecological integrity or value to humans.
-This definition applies to forest and non-forest land: forest degradation is land degradation that occurs in forest land.
-Soil degradation refers to a subset of land degradation processes that directly affect soil.

-The SRCCL definition is derived from the IPCC AR5 definition of desertification, which is in turn taken from the United Nations Convention to Combat Desertification (UNCCD): 'Land degradation in arid, semi-arid, and dry sub-humid areas resulting from various factors, including climatic variations and human activities.
-Land degradation in arid, semi-arid, and dry sub-humid areas is a reduction or loss of the biological or economic productivity and integrity of rainfed cropland, irrigated cropland, or range, pasture, forest, and woodlands resulting from land uses or from a process or combination of processes, including processes arising from human activities and habitation patterns, such as (i) soil erosion caused by wind and/ or water; (ii) deterioration of the physical, chemical, biological, or economic properties of soil; and (iii) long-term loss of natural vegetation' (UNCCD 1994, Article 1).

-For this report, the SRCCL definition is intended to complement the more detailed UNCCD definition above, expanding the scope to all regions, not just drylands, providing an operational definition that emphasises the relationship between land degradation and climate.
-Through its attention to the three aspects - biological productivity, ecological integrity and value to humans - the SRCCL definition is consistent with the Land Degradation Neutrality (LDN) concept, which aims to maintain or enhance the land-based natural capital, and the ecosystem services that flow from it (Cowie et al. 2018).

-In the SRCCL definition of land degradation, changes in land condition resulting solely from natural processes (such as volcanic eruptions and tsunamis) are not considered land degradation, as these are not direct or indirect human-induced processes.
-Climate variability exacerbated by human-induced climate change can contribute to land degradation.
-Value to humans can be expressed in terms of ecosystem services or Nature's Contributions to People.
+- 17 To clarify the scope of this chapter it is important to start by defining land itself.
+The Special Report on - 18 Climate Change and Land (SRCCL) defines land as "the terrestrial portion of the biosphere that - 19 comprises the natural resources (soil, near surface air, vegetation and other biota, and water), the - 20 ecological processes, topography, and human settlements and infrastructure that operate within that - 21 system" (Henry et al. 2018), adapted from (FAO 2007; UNCCD 1994). - 22 Land degradation is defined in many different ways within the literature, with differing emphases on - biodiversity, ecosystem functions and ecosystem services (e.g., Montanarella et al. 2018).
+In this report, - 24 land degradation is defined as a negative trend in land condition, caused by direct or indirect human- - 25 induced processes including anthropogenic climate change, expressed as long-term reduction or loss - of at least one of the following: biological productivity, ecological integrity or value to humans.
+This - 27 definition applies to forest and non-forest land: forest degradation is land degradation that occurs in - 28 forest land.
+Soil degradation refers to a subset of land degradation processes that directly affect soil. - 29 The SRCCL definition is derived from the IPCC AR5 definition of desertification, which is in turn - 30 taken from the UNCCD: "Land degradation in arid, semi-arid, and dry sub-humid areas resulting from - 31 various factors, including climatic variations and human activities.
+Land degradation in arid, semi-arid, - 32 and dry sub-humid areas is a reduction or loss of the biological or economic productivity and integrity - of rainfed cropland, irrigated cropland, or range, pasture, forest, and woodlands resulting from land uses - or from a process or combination of processes, including processes arising from human activities and - habitation patterns, such as (1) soil erosion caused by wind and/or water; (2) deterioration of the - 36 physical, chemical, biological, or economic properties of soil; and (3) long-term loss of natural - vegetation" (UNCCD 1994, Article 1). - 38 The SRCCL definition is intended to complement the more detailed UNCCD definition, expanding the - 39 scope to all regions, not just drylands, providing an operational definition that emphasises the - 40 relationship between land degradation and climate for use in this report.
+Through its attention to the - 41 three aspects biological productivity, ecological integrity and value to humans, the SRCCL definition - 42 is consistent with the Land Degradation Neutrality (LDN) concept, which aims to maintain or enhance - 43 the land-based natural capital, and the ecosystem services that flow from it (Cowie et al. 2018). - In the SRCCL definition of land degradation, changes in land condition resulting solely from natural - 45 processes (such as volcanic eruptions and tsunamis) are not considered land degradation, as these are - 46 not direct or indirect human-induced processes.
+Climate variability exacerbated by human-induced